lavafroth/transmission-compose/README.md

 ## Usage

-Place your config in the `config.yaml`file.
-Credentials can be specified in the config file using the `username` and `password` fields.
-They can also be left unspecified in case the RPC does not require authentication.
+Place your config in the `config.yaml` file.
+RPC credentials can be optionally specified in the config file using the `username` and `password` fields.
+For adding torrents faster, the `concurrency` field can be set to a number larger than the default of 4.
 The `root` field specifies the directory structure of the torrents to be downloaded.
 This root is implicitly set to the download directory for the current transmission session.
 Make sure to have the daemon running in the proper directory before running `transmission-compose`.

 The config entries for each directory can have the following two fields:
 - `torrents`: a list of URLs, paths or magnet links that will be downloaded to the directory